Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Note that the root label can have attributes too, usually global attributes: the name of the document, for example.

 As in the case of the table lamp example above, OCAF documents aggregate a battery of ready-to-use attributes, which represent typical data used in CAD.
-This data includes not only the Shape attribute, but a wide range of Standard attributes corresponding to the following types (see paragraph 6):
+This data includes not only the Shape attribute, but a wide range of Standard attributes corresponding to the following types:

   * Geometric attributes
   * General attributes